KadirGokdeniz/Smart-Home-En-Op/README.md

 - **Random Forest Regressor**

 LSTM is typically more successful in capturing sequential relationships in time series data.
 It has been observed that LSTM tends to exhibit a lower propensity for overfitting compared to other models.

+## Results
+Our hour-by-hour analysis demonstrates potential energy bill reductions of **17%** through intelligent scheduling and management of appliance usage.

+## Implementation Approaches
+The system can be implemented as either:
+- An automated control system
+- A recommendation system

 ## Note
 The appliance classification system was developed assuming prior consultation with homeowners to ensure practical applicability and user acceptance.